xitu/gold-miner/article/2020/how-to-hide-secrets-in-strings-modern-text-hiding-in-javascript.md

 > * 译者：
 > * 校对者：

-# How to Hide Secrets in Strings— Modern Text hiding in JavaScript
+# How to Hide Secrets in Strings — Modern Text hiding in JavaScript

-**Sometimes the best hiding place is the one that’s in plain sight.**

 ![**All Hallows’ Eve — Illustrated by [Kaiseir](https://dribbble.com/kaiseir)**](https://cdn-images-1.medium.com/max/2000/1*HOGI5cdt1MJ9MBo1qTc1zA.jpeg)

+> Sometimes the best hiding place is the one that’s in plain sight.

 If you were a spy in a hostile country, merely sending a message back to the US would be incriminating.
 If that message was encrypted, it’d probably be a whole bunch more incriminating, and things would only get worse when you, the spy, refused to decrypt the message for the authorities. **Steganography**, which literally means “hidden writing”, is about hiding the existence of a message.

 Chet Hosmer, founder of [**Python Forensics**](http://python-forensics.org/) pointed out that

 > Steganography hides the mere existence of the communication.
-Unlike its cousin cryptography, ‍‍‍‍⁣⁣⁡‍⁣⁤⁤⁣⁡‍‌‍⁢‍‌⁡⁢‍⁣⁡‍⁤⁤‌⁢⁡‍‌‍‍⁢⁢‌⁢‍⁢‍⁢‌⁡⁢‌‍‌‍⁡⁢⁣‍‌⁤‍⁡‌⁤⁢⁡‍which is easy to detect but difficult to break, steganography provides the most interesting element of all ‘To Hide in Plain sight’.
+Unlike its cousin cryptography, which is easy to detect but difficult to break, steganography provides the most interesting element of all ‘To Hide in Plain sight’.

 ![Cloak of invisibility](https://cdn-images-1.medium.com/max/2000/1*Ze0Yy0Op7kqT8fJ3Le5FSg.gif)